R3BALANC3/cardioswap-interface/README.md

-# CardioSwap DEX
+# R3BALANC3 DEX

-[CardioSwap](https://r3balanc3.com/) is an automated market maker (“**AMM**”) that allows two tokens to be exchanged on PulseChain.
-It is fast, cheap, and allows anyone to participate.
+[R3BALANC3](https://r3balanc3.com/) is an automated market maker (“**AMM**”) that allows two tokens to be exchanged on CELO.
+It is fast and allows anyone to participate.

 This repo is responsible for the **exchange** interface of the AMM: [r3balanc3.com](https://r3balanc3.com/)